Walls and Bridges

-Walls and Bridges is the fifth studio album by English musician John Lennon.
+Walls and Bridges is the fourth solo studio album by the English musician John Lennon.
 It was issued by Apple Records on 26 September 1974 in the United States and on 4 October in the United Kingdom.
 Written, recorded and released during his 18-month separation from Yoko Ono, the album captured Lennon in the midst of his "Lost Weekend".
 Walls and Bridges was an American number-one album on both the Billboard and Record World charts and included two hit singles, "Whatever Gets You thru the Night" and "#9 Dream".
 The first of these was Lennon's first number-one hit in the United States as a solo artist, and his only solo chart-topping single in either the US or Britain during his lifetime.

 The album was certified silver in the UK, and gold in the US.

 Background

 In June 1973, as Lennon was about to record Mind Games, Ono suggested that she and Lennon should separate.
 Lennon soon moved to California with his and Ono's personal assistant May Pang with Ono's encouragement and they embarked on an 18-month relationship he would later refer to as his "Lost Weekend".
-While he and Pang were living in Los Angeles, Lennon took the opportunity to get reacquainted with his son Julian, whom he had not seen in four years.
+While he and Pang were living in Los Angeles, Lennon took the opportunity to get reacquainted with his son Julian, whom he had not seen in two years.

 Lennon had planned to record an album of rock 'n' roll oldies with producer Phil Spector, but these sessions became legendary not for the music produced but for alcohol-fuelled antics.
 Lennon and Pang returned to New York and Spector disappeared with these session tapes.
 Around this time, Lennon had written several new songs during a stay at The Pierre and started recording a few home demos.